 – Postmarked before midnight on the day of election and arrive by mail in the office within 14 days after the election.
 OR

 – Returned in person to the Board of Elections office, any time before the close of polls on election day.

-– Vote by mail ballots are not counted if they are returned late, not mailed or returned in person to the Board of Elections office, or not postmarked in time.
+– Vote by mail ballots are not counted if they are returned late to the Board of Elections office or not postmarked by election day.

 I am permanently disabled.
 Can I vote by mail in every election?